Antymon/ppo_cpp/README.md

 Why?
 --------
 **Performance**.
-The interesting thing is that PPO_CPP executes 2~3 times faster than corresponding Python implementation when running on the same environment with same number of threads.
+The interesting thing is that PPO_CPP executes 2~3 times faster than corresponding Python implementation when running on the same example environment with the same number of threads.
 Originally, however, PPO_CPP was setup for the sake of DRL/Neuroevolution comparison in an unpublished yet project.

 Is it optimized?
 --------